-Join Chris Converse for an in-depth discussion in this video Adjust the navigation and logo area, part of Learn Sketch: The Basics.
+Join Chris Converse for an in-depth discussion in this video Adjust the navigation and logo area, part of Sketch Essential Training: The Basics.

 - The first thing we'll focus on in the header…for this small screen is the logo…and the navigation element.…So I come up here to the toolbar.…Click on the magnification tool, click and drag.…Next, we'll come in here and I'm going to double-click…on the logo so I can select this.…In the inspector panel, make sure…the proportional lock is turned on.…Let's come in here, grab the lower right corner,…and let's scale this until the logo is a height of 42.…So right about here.…Next, let's come down, double-click.…